beporter/CakePHP-EnvAwareness/slides/env-aware-cake-apps.md

 _Protect the mission-critical environment from being effected by a missing or invalid environment setup._

+^ Next, and as always, we want to reduce the possibility of human error, so we're going to make our most important environment the "default" configuration set.

+^ What this means is that the app must run with production settings even if we fail to detect our environment or if it's misconfigured beyond recovery.

-^ If any environment is going to be misconfigured, let it be staging, qa or development.
+^ That way if any environment is going to be misconfigured and cause the app to fail, let it be staging, qa or development.

 ---